Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - In kali linux this repository is already installed, so you can use it even if you are not connected to the internet.
 But this repository should be updated weeky

-- `searchsploit -u` to update the repository
+- `searchsploit -u` to update the repository, do this weekly

 - `searchsploit` in kali linux queries this database.
 Kali linux or the searchsploit by typing `searchsploit -u`.
 This is important because it gives you the ability to run it offline and perform searches offline- it syncs the local repo with the remote repo.
 Other useful command adjuncts: `-c`(case sensitive), `-e`(exact match), `j`(JSON format), `p`(full path to a file), `t`( search in title), `w`(will provide website in the results), `-x` opens the code file - functions similar to the `less` command